-Connect to the master node using SSH
+Connect to the Amazon EMR cluster primary node using SSH

 Secure Shell (SSH) is a network protocol you can use to create a secure connection to a remote computer.
 After you make a connection, the terminal on your local computer behaves as if it is running on the remote computer.
 Commands you issue locally run on the remote computer, and the command output from the remote computer appears in your terminal window.

 When you use SSH with Amazon, you are connecting to an EC2 instance, which is a virtual server running in the cloud.
-When working with Amazon EMR, the most common use of SSH is to connect to the EC2 instance that is acting as the master node of the cluster.
+When working with Amazon EMR, the most common use of SSH is to connect to the EC2 instance that is acting as the primary node of the cluster.

 Your Linux computer most likely includes an SSH client by default.
 For example, OpenSSH is